winstxnhdw/OfflinePathOptimisation/README.md

 ## Results

-A controlled real-world test was conducted only on the waypoints which were generated from the [Unconstrained approach](examples/unconstrained.ipynb).
+A controlled real-world test was conducted only on the waypoints which were generated from the [unconstrained approach](examples/unconstrained.ipynb).
 Empirical data displayed a more comfortable and human-like ride when compared to the tracking of unoptimised waypoints.
-When curb information is accounted for, in the [Controlled approach](examples/controlled.ipynb), the resultant path was able to maintain a safer distance from the curb without any noticeable loss in passenger comfort.
+When curb information is accounted for, in the [controlled approach](examples/controlled.ipynb), the resultant path was able to maintain a safer distance from the curb without any noticeable loss in passenger comfort.

 ## Requirements